Print and Graphic Design Terminologies

-Bleed – Bleed is a printing term that is used to describe a document which has images or elements that touch the edge of the page, extending beyond the trim edge and leaving no white margin.
+Bleed – the part of a document which has images or elements that touch the edge of the page, extend beyond the trim edge and leave no white margin.
 When a document has bleed, it must be printed on a larger sheet of paper and then trimmed down.

-Border – the decorative design or rule surrounding matter on a page.
+Border – the decorative design or ruler surrounding matter on a page.

-Color correct – to adjust the relationship among the process colors to achieve desirable colors.
+Color correct – to adjust the color combinations to achieve desired hues.

-Crop marks – Crop marks are small markings present in proofs on where is the exact point the printers will cut off the page.
+Crop marks – small markings present in proofs that determine the exact point where printers will cut to create a certain page size.

 CMYK – abbreviation for cyan, magenta, yellow and key (black), the four process colors.

-Digital printing – refers to methods of printing from a digital-based image directly to a variety of media.
+Digital printing – a method of printing digital-based images directly to a variety of media.
 It usually refers to professional printing where small-run jobs from desktop publishing and other digital sources are printed using large-format and/or high-volume laser or inkjet printers.

-DPI – considered as “dots per square inch,” a measure of output resolution in relationship to printers, imagesetters and monitors.
+DPI – an acronym for “dots per square inch,” a measure of output resolution in relationship to printers, imagesetters, and monitors.

-Embossing/Debossing – A special option where certain areas on paper are raised or pressed down to achieve a usually sophisticated effect.
-Also common with invitations.
+Embossing/Debossing – a special option where certain areas on paper are raised or pressed down to achieve a sophisticated effect.
+Commonly used for invitations.

-Foiling – It is a special print option where a thin sheet of film is applied on certain parts of the paper to achieve a metallic effect.
-Common with business cards or invitations.
+Foiling – a special print option where a thin sheet of film is applied to certain parts of the paper for a metallic effect.
+Commonly seen on business cards or invitations.

-Graphics – visual elements that supplement type to make printed messages more clear or interesting.
+Graphics – visual elements that supplement text to make printed messages clearer or interesting.

 Graphic Design – arrangement of type and visual elements along with specifications for paper, ink colors and printing processes that, when combined, convey a visual message.

-GSM – GSM can be defined as ‘grams per square metre’.
-It is used to measure the weight & thickness of a paper stock.
-Thicker papers will have a higher gsm count and are generally more durable and sturdy in comparison to papers with a low gsm count.
+GSM – an acronym for “grams per square meter.”
+It is used to measure the weight & thickness of paper stock.
+Thicker papers have a higher gsm count and are generally more durable in comparison to papers with a low gsm count.

-Hotspot – printing defect caused when a piece of dirt or an air bubble caused incomplete draw-down during contact platemaking, leaving an area of weak ink coverage or visible dot gain.
+Hotspot – printing defect caused when a piece of dirt or air bubble causes incomplete draw-down during contact platemaking.
+It leaves an area with weak ink coverage or visible dot gain.

 Ink Balance – relationship of the densities and dot gains of process inks to each other and to a standard density of neutral gray.

-Offset printing – Offset printing is the most common and most ideal for high volume commercial printing technology.
+Offset printing – the most common and ideal type of printing for mass printing.
 In offset printing, the desired print image is burned onto a plate and is then transferred (or offset) from the plate to a rubber blanket, and then to the printing surface.

 UV Varnish – UV Varnish is a coating technique to create a shiny, high gloss effect on certain parts of the paper surface only.

-300 dpi – DPI stands for ‘dots per inch’.
+300 DPI – an acronym for “dots per inch.”
 The higher the DPI, the better quality your photo will look like when printed.
-300 dpi is the standard resolution for photos to look clear when printed out.
-72 dpi (standard screen resolution) is not recommended since it will look blurry when printed.
+It is the standard resolution for photos to look clear when printed out.